 As a child, I was always a people pleaser.
 I used to go out of my way to please everyone.
 Although I know looking for acceptance was the reason why, in hindsight I can see it didn’t do me any favours.

 What started off as a kind gesture on my part, became a habit to everyone else, because they knew I could never say no. What’s more, it seemed contagious because it didn’t always stop with one person.
 I just wasn’t assertive enough.

-What’s more it seems contagious, because it doesn’t always stop at one person.
-I didn’t know how to say no. I wasn’t forceful enough, but just because someone isn’t good at saying no, it doesn’t mean that someone else has a right to take advantage.
-It doesn’t put the other person in a particularly good light.
-I was bullied into doing things, because the people asking me, knew I would never say no.
+But just because someone isn’t good at saying no, doesn’t mean others should take advantage.
+It also doesn’t put that person in a particularly good light.
+I was manipulated into doing things, because I was too soft.

-Now if I choose to do something I’ll do it, just as I may choose not to do something.
+We need to say no and must challenge ourselves to change.
+The new ‘me’ found a voice.
+If I choose to do something now I’ll do it, just as I choose not to do something.
 I dictate my own shots.